Palmyra: Region and city layout

 The city of Palmyra lies 215 km northeast of the Syrian capital, Damascus; along with an expanded hinterland of several settlements, farms, and forts, the city forms part of the region known as Palmyrena or Palmyrene.
 The city is located in an oasis surrounded by palms (of which twenty varieties have been reported).
 Two mountain ranges overlook the city - the northern Palmyrene mountain belt from the north and the southern Palmyrene mountains from the southwest.
 In the south and the east Palmyra is exposed to the Syrian Desert.
-A small wadi, al-Qubur, crosses the area, flowing from the western hills past the city before disappearing in the eastern gardens of the oasis.
+A small wadi, al-Qubur (Valley of the Tombs), crosses the area, flowing from the western hills past the city before disappearing in the eastern gardens of the oasis.
 South of the wadi is a spring, Efqa.
 Pliny the Elder described the town in the 70s AD as famous for its desert location, for the richness of its soil, and for the springs surrounding it, which made agriculture and herding possible.